pranavmaneriker/pranavmaneriker.github.io/projects.md

 permalink: /projects/
 ---

-## Computer Science and Engineering
+## Computer Science

+All of these projects describe work that I did as an undergrad at IIT Kanpur.

 ### **[Batch Website](https://github.com/sid17/iitky12)**
 _Summer '16_